 Tezos recently concluded the largest ICO in history, raising $230 million worth of Bitcoin and Ether in just 13 days of crowdfunding to launch its new decentralized blockchain.
 Critics not only question whether Tezos’ business model is viable but also whether Tezos’ fundraising efforts violated the very concerns and investor protections addressed by the SEC in its newly-issued report.
 Silver Miller is investigating whether Tezos’s ICO -- as well as the ICOs of Bancor, Status, TenX, MobileGo, SONM, and Aeternity -- properly complied with federal securities laws and whether the ICO investors were afforded the “procedural protections and material information” the SEC requires to protect investors and allow them to make informed decisions with their funds.

-Silver Miller currently represents the victims in class action lawsuits against multiple cryptocurrency exchanges (Cryptsy; Coinbase; Kraken) and is investigating other exchanges and Money Services Business regulated under the FinCEN division of the U.S. Treasury Department for apparent theft and laundering of customer funds, negligent business practices, and widespread failures to satisfy regulatory requirements and properly safeguard client assets.
+Silver Miller currently represents the victims in class action and group lawsuits against multiple cryptocurrency exchanges (Cryptsy; Coinbase; Kraken) and is investigating other exchanges and Money Services Business regulated under the FinCEN division of the U.S. Treasury Department for apparent theft and laundering of customer funds, negligent business practices, and widespread failures to satisfy regulatory requirements and properly safeguard client assets.

 If you have entrusted your cryptocurrency to an exchange or have lost money in alternative investments, you might have the grounds upon which to assert a claim to recover your losses.
 Contact us to discuss your legal rights and what avenues for recovery might be available to you.